 The second half starts with the flashback episode which has nothing new to offer and is quite predictable.
 After the flashback, the story moves at a snail’s pace without moving in a proper direction.
-The director has put a lot of efforts to emphasize the anti-BJP and anti-RSS concepts like love-jihad, Gau rakshak, anti-Indian, forced marriages on valentine’s day etc. The politics take over the entertainment and majority of the second half appears like a political speech with occasional songs and fights.
+The director has put a lot of effort to emphasize the anti-BJP and anti-RSS concepts like love-jihad, Gau rakshak, anti-Indian, forced marriages on valentine’s day, etc. The politics take over the entertainment and the majority of the second half appears like a political speech with occasional songs and fights.
 Some key moments in the film are illogical and unrealistic.
 There is a lot of drama in the pre-climax which spoils the proceedings.
 The climax destroys the entire plot and ends the film on a terrible note.

 Trisha remains in the background with a couple of short dialogues and limited screen space.
 Her role is as brief as that of Tamannaah in Baahubali: The Conclusion.
 She might have signed the film just to act with Rajinikanth.
 Vijay Sethupathi is good in a role that doesn’t offer much.
 There is not much depth to his character but he pulls it off with ease.
 Particularly, the scenes featuring him and Rajinikanth together are a feast for the fans.
 Overall, the performances are solid for a star-studded film.

 Petta has an extremely weak script with some brilliant scenes and dialogues.
 The film entertains in bits and pieces but is not remarkable.
 The production values are good.
 The cinematography is excellent.
-The lighting and fog effects are as good as regular Hollywood films.
+The lighting and fog effects are as good as in regular Hollywood films.
 The music elevates the mood in most of the scenes but the Telugu songs are average.
 The editing is mediocre and doesn’t create the flow in the film.
 The dubbing work is superb and they have taken care of several minor details like names on the boards in the background.
 The direction is remarkable.
 Karthik Subbaraj is a talented director who proves his skills with this film too.
 But the film focussed solely on the fans and ignored the regular audience.

 Petta is a feast for the fans of Rajinikanth with many trademark Rajini moments throughout the film.
 Others may find the first half entertaining but get disappointed with the second half.
-Overall, it is a one-time watch for regular audience.
+Overall, it is a one-time watch for regular audiences.